mastering-jaz/mastering-jaz.github.io/pages/conditional-branch-end-icon.md

 ### Description

-The the execution flow you separated by using [Conditional Branch a.k.a If Icon]({{ site.url }}/conditional-branch-icon/), you can re-integrate those flow by using this icon and continue with a single flow.
+The the execution flow you separated by using [Conditional Branch a.k.a If Icon]({{ site.url }}/conditional-branch-icon/), you can re-integrate those flows by using this icon and continue with a single flow.

 This icon can also be used to integrate multiple execution flows into a single flow.